CCRAN November 14

 10:45 a.m. – 11:45 a.m.

-The Importance of Psychosocial Support for Young Adults Living with Cancer and Their Families
+The Role of Psychosocial Support for Young Adults Living with Cancer and Their Families

-Patients diagnosed with cancer at an early age face unique emotional and psychological challenges, including disruptions in their education, career, social relationships, financial stress, and future planning.
-Younger cancer patients are often building their careers and families and lack savings to pay for diagnostic testing and therapeutic interventions not covered under public health plans (including cancer therapies and fertility preservation) given other costs they incur (e.g., childcare).
-A combination of factors contributes to heightened emotional distress in this patient population.
+Patients diagnosed with cancer at an earlier stage in adulthood face unique emotional and psychological challenges related to disruptions in their family life, personal goals, education, career, social relationships, financial status, and future planning.
+Moreover, young adults often lead complex lives as they are building their careers and families, and may lack the resources (time and financial) to help alleviate the burden of a cancer diagnosis, navigating healthcare, and paying for diagnostic and therapeutic interventions that are not covered publicly.
+This combination of factors contributes to heightened emotional distress in this patient population.

 Moderator